• Recipes

 Instructions

-1 Cup Steel Cut Oats, 1 Cup High Protein Whole Milk, ½ Cup Greek Yogurt, 2 Tablespoons Chia Seed, 2 Tablespoons Honey
+1 Cup Kodiak Cakes Protein Oats, 1 Cup High Protein Whole Milk, ½ Cup Non-Fat Greek Yogurt, 2 Tablespoons Chia Seed, 2 Tablespoons Honey

-• Cover the container and refrigerate overnight, or at least four hours.
+• Cover & Refrigerate.
+Cover the container and refrigerate overnight, or at least four hours.

-• Divide the overnight oats into two portions and serve them in a bowl or glass with your favorite fruit, nuts, and toppings.
+• Serve & Enjoy.
+Divide the overnight oats into two portions and serve them in a bowl or glass with your favorite fruit, nuts, and toppings.
 A jar with a lid is a convenient way to transport the overnight oats.

 Notes

-Overnight oats will keep in the refrigerator up to 3 days.
-So, you can double or triple the recipe and then portion it out to eat over subsequent days with your favorite toppings.
-Do not add fruit at the time you mix overnight oats.
-The fruit and toppings are best when added fresh each day to a portion of the soaked oats.
+You can double or triple the recipe and then portion it out to eat over subsequent days with your favorite toppings.
+For best results do not add fruit at the time you mix overnight oats.
+The fruit and toppings are more pleasing when added fresh each day to a portion of the soaked oats.

 Calories: 441kcal | Carbohydrates: 56g | Protein: 24g | Fat: 15g | Saturated Fat: 6g | Trans Fat: 1g | Cholesterol: 30mg | Sodium: 133mg | Potassium: 296mg | Fiber: 9g | Sugar: 23g | Vitamin A: 6IU | Vitamin C: 1mg | Calcium: 184mg | Iron: 4mg